History of the University of Münster

 Post-war period

-After some initial doubt over whether the occupation forces would allow university operations to resume, the university reopened on 3 November 1945.
-Schloss Münster, which had previously been the official residence of the President of Westphalia, became the university’s main building.
-The reconstruction of old buildings and the construction of new buildings led to a significant expansion of the university, which was driven by growing student numbers.
+After some initial doubt over whether the occupation forces would allow operations to resume, the University reopened on 3 November 1945.
+The Münster Schloss, which had previously been the official residence of the President of Westphalia, became the University’s main building.
+The reconstruction of old buildings and the construction of new buildings led to a significant expansion of the University, which was driven by growing student numbers.
 In 1948, the Faculty of Mathematics and Natural Sciences was separated from the Faculty of Philosophy.
 A departmental structure was introduced in 1970.
-The university expanded further in 1980 with the integration of the Münster department of the Westfalen-Lippe Teacher Training College, and the integration of the Münster department of the Detmold University of Music in 2004.

 Topping-out ceremony for the bed towers of the central hospital, 1980